Arnab-Developer/BloodSugarTracking/CONTRIBUTING.md

 - If you find an existing issue then comment on that to let me know.
 Or if you want to work on something else then create a new issue to let me know the details.
-- If your issue is approved then fork the repo and create a new branch from `main`.
+- If your issue is approved then fork the repo.
+- Clone the forked repo and create a new branch from `main`.
-- Clone the forked repo and set the upstream to the original repo `main` branch.
+- Set the upstream to the original repo `main` branch.
 - Create the databases with the below script.

 ```sql